Mookie Betts Preview, Player Props: Dodgers vs. Red Sox

 Mookie Betts At The Plate

-- Betts leads Los Angeles with 146 hits, batting .309 this season with 70 extra-base hits.
+- Betts has 149 hits, which ranks first among Los Angeles hitters this season, while batting .312 with 71 extra-base hits.

-- Among qualified hitters in MLB action, his batting average ranks seventh, his on-base percentage ranks fourth, and he is second in the league in slugging.
+- Among qualified hitters in MLB action, he ranks seventh in batting average, fourth in on-base percentage, and second in slugging.

-- Betts will look to extend his 13-game hitting streak.
-He's batting .632 with two homers in his last games.
+- Betts will look to extend his 14-game hitting streak.
+He's batting .619 in his last outings.

-- He has hit a home run in 29 games this season (24.0%), leaving the park in 6.1% of his plate appearances.
+- Looking at the 122 games he has played this year, he's hit a home run in 29 of them (23.8%), and in 6% of his trips to the dish.

-- In 43.8% of his games this year, Betts has driven in at least one run.
-In 23 of those games (19.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in nine contests.
+- In 54 games this year (44.3%), Betts has picked up an RBI, and in 23 of those games (18.9%) he had two or more.
+He has also driven in three or more of his team's runs in nine contests.

-- He has scored in 74 of 121 games this year, and more than once 27 times.
+- In 75 of 122 games this year, he has scored, and 27 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.